momenkamal221/nft-preview-card-component-main/README.md

 however, the pointer appears when you hover over the image itself <br>
 ![](./Snag_3bb8e892.png)<br>
 - practice writhing this readme using [Markdown Guide](https://www.markdownguide.org/basic-syntax/).
+- i was using type selectors too much, i realized that it's harder to restructure my html document without changing the css file
+- I also used IDs a lot, it was not ideal but anyways I kind of got the job done